 - 1. FUNDING REQUIREMENT.
-Funds received for this program shall be spent in support of this program and not on Board activities. - 2.
+Funds received for this program are to be spent to support this program and not Board activities. - 2.
 APPROVED BUDGET.
 Offerors are required to ensure funds are expended in accordance with DPHSS, DSC approved budgetary breakdown by object category.
 Any changes to the approved budget shall be reviewed and approved by DPHSS, DSC.
-Any expense that deviates from the approved budget may be categorized an unauthorized expense and may be the responsibility of the Offeror. - 3.
+Any expense that deviates from the approved budget may be categorized an unauthorized expense and may be the responsibility of the offeror. - 3.
 REQUESTS FOR PROGRAM RESPONSE.
 Offerors are required to provide program responses, as requested by DPHSS, DSC within five (5) working days unless otherwise specified in the request.
 Additional inquiries to the information requested shall be submitted as specified by the DPHSS, DSC and includes but is not limited to information presented or omitted in the Monthly Program Report. - 4.
 MANAGEMENT PERSONNEL.
 Offerors are required to be knowledgeable of the provisions of this RFP with the DPHSS, DSC and be provided copies of the contract awarded under this RFP and the program budget.
 Offerors are required to report the absence of the Executive or Program Director, Program Manager or other key personnel for more than three (3) consecutive days, the report shall be in writing to the DPHSS, DSC within two (2) working days prior to its effective date and the anticipated duration of the appointment.
 Offerors are required within five (5) working days upon Notification to Proceed to submit a list naming the person(s) authorized to act on their behalf and their position title(s), and a list of position titles the Offeror acknowledges as key personnel of this Program.
 In the event of an emergency, the Offerors are required to notify the DPHSS, DSC who will be in charge during their absence with written notice submitted by 10:00 a.m. the next working day. - 5.
+REPLACEMENT OR SUBSTITUTION OF RESPITE WORKER(S).
+Offerors are required to ensure when there is a replacement or substitution of Respite Worker(s) or designee, the incumbent Respite Worker shall provide all necessary information and materials to his/her replacement or substitute.
+A record listing the program personnel involved and dates and periods (hours) of replacement or substitution shall be maintained by the Offeror and made available to the DPHSS, DSC for monitoring and evaluation purposes. - 6.
 PROGRAM PERSONNEL MEETINGS.
 Offerors are required to ensure program personnel meetings are conducted quarterly to keep program personnel informed of changes in the program, and shall be open to the DPHSS, DSC.
 Offerors are required to provide written notice of the meeting date, time, place, and agenda to the DPHSS, DSC within five (5) working days prior to the commencement of the meeting.
 Unless specifically requested earlier, copies of the meeting minutes shall be included in the Monthly Program Summary.